ad-freiburg/elevant/README.md

  details on benchmarks that are already included in ELEVANT.
 The section [Add a Benchmark](#add-a-benchmark) explains how you can add more benchmarks yourself.

-A benchmark's evaluation results table contains one row for each experiment, that is, one row for each `.jsonl` file in a `evaluation-results/*/` directory with a corresponding `.cases` and `.results` file.
-We already added a few experiments, including oracle predictions for each benchmark (perfect linking results generated from the ground truth), so you can start exploring the web app right away.
+A benchmark's evaluation results table contains one row for each experiment.
+In ELEVANT, an experiment is a run of a particular entity linker with particular linker settings on a particular benchmark.
+We already added a few experiments, including oracle predictions (perfect linking results generated from the ground truth), so you can start exploring the web app right away.
 The section [Add an Experiment](#add-an-experiment) explains how you can add more experiments yourself.

 See [Evaluation Web App](docs/evaluation_webapp.md) for a detailed overview of the web app's features.